 Then why do I feel like a needy, desperate, crack addict?
 Show me what I’m doing wrong?

-The answer I heard that day, whether it was divinely downloaded, or just time I had to get it right from so many years of doing it wrong, was this: “You don’t trust yourself because because you aren’t showing up for Self.
+The answer I heard that day, whether it was divinely downloaded or time I had to get it right from so many years of doing it wrong, was this: “You don’t trust yourself because you aren’t showing up for your Self.
 You are consuming spiritual concepts, personal empowerment, and mindfulness through your head.
 You are not just your mind or ego, you are a soul who chose to have a human experience, so accept what it means to be human – you must feel to heal.”

 So I stayed there, on the floor, for about three months (okay not literally, more like three months intermittently) and felt everything my ashamed mind had ever told me not to feel — with compassion and reverence.
 It felt like I was coming home.

 How can we trust ourselves, trust we are enough, and trust our path, if we are not a safe space for being human?

 When looking at our lives and the limiting, toxic, or “negative” patterns that keep showing up, we’re taught that if negative thoughts and emotions are just obliterated with proper translation and higher perspective then the emotional juice will go away.

 Not true.
 Not even close to true.